go-nunu/nunu/docs/en/tutorial.md

 Here, `order` is the name of the component you want to create.

-After executing the above command, Nunu will automatically create the components in the corresponding directory and write the corresponding structures and some commonly used methods.
+After running the above command, Nunu will automatically create the components in the corresponding directories and write the corresponding structures and some commonly used methods.
 ```
 // Log information
 Created new handler: internal/handler/order.go
 Created new service: internal/service/order.go
-Created new dao: internal/dao/order.go
+Created new repository: internal/repository/order.go
 Created new model: internal/model/order.go
 ```

 ## Registering Routes
+Edit `internal/server/http.go`.

-Edit `internal/server/http.go` and add `*handler.OrderHandler` as a parameter to `NewServerHTTP`, so that the dependency relationship of `OrderHandler` is written.
+Add `*handler.OrderHandler` as a parameter to `NewServerHTTP`, which sets up the dependency for `OrderHandler`.

-Then we register a route, `noAuthRouter.GET("/order", orderHandler.GetOrderById)`.
+Next, register a new route: `noAuthRouter.GET("/order", orderHandler.GetOrderById)`.
 ```
 func NewServerHTTP(
 	// ...
-	orderHandler *handler.OrderHandler,
+	orderHandler *handler.OrderHandler,     // new
 ) *gin.Engine {
     // ...

-	// 无权限路由
+	// No authentication routes
 	noAuthRouter := r.Group("/").Use(middleware.RequestLogMiddleware(logger))
 	{
-		noAuthRouter.GET("/order", orderHandler.GetOrderById)
+		noAuthRouter.GET("/order", orderHandler.GetOrderById)   // new
 ```

-## Writing Wire Provider
+## Writing Wire Providers

-Edit `internal/provider/provider.go` and add the factory function generated in the file you just generated to `providerSet`, as shown below:
+Edit `cmd/server/wire.go` and add the factory functions generated from the files to `providerSet`, as shown below:
 ```
+//go:build wireinject
+// +build wireinject

+package main

+// ...

-var DaoSet = wire.NewSet(
+var HandlerSet = wire.NewSet(
-	dao.NewDB,
-	dao.NewRedis,
-	dao.NewDao,
-	dao.NewUserDao,
+	handler.NewHandler,
+	handler.NewUserHandler,

-	dao.NewOrderDao, // new
+	handler.NewOrderHandler, // new
 )

 var ServiceSet = wire.NewSet(